Tickets on sale for Premier Lacrosse League quarterfinals at Gillette

-FOXBORO — The Premier Lacrosse League announced on Thursday that tickets have gone on sale for the 2023 playoff quarterfinals at Gillette Stadium.
+FOXBORO — The Premier Lacrosse League announced last Thursday that tickets have gone on sale for the 2023 playoff quarterfinals at Gillette Stadium.

 The home of the New England Patriots and Revolution will host three single-elimination quarterfinal matchups, as teams kick off their quest for the 2023 PLL Championship on Sept.
 4.